Jordan Nobbs: 2022–23 season

 Nobbs made 9 appearances in the WSL, scoring 2 goals.
 She scored against FC Zurich in the UEFA Women's Champions League group stage which was nominated for goal of the tournament.

 Aston Villa

 On 5 January 2023, it was announced that Nobbs had signed an 18-month contract with Aston Villa with a further option to extend.
 On 12 February, Nobbs scored a hat-trick in a 6–2 away win against Brighton & Hove Albion.
 On 24 August, it was announced that Nobbs would change number from 88 to 8.
 In the 2023–24 season in the away game against Tottenham Hotspur, Nobbs scored the winning goal in the 2–1 victory.

 She left Aston Villa upon the conclusion of the 2024–25 season on 10 May 2025.

 Newcastle United

 On 12 July 2025, Women's Super League 2 club Newcastle United announced that Nobbs would be joining them for the 2025–26 season on a permanent deal.
+She won the Women's Super League 2 Player of the Month and the WSL2 PFA Fans' Player of the Month awards for December.